 Doors open at 7.00pm and the screening commences at 7.30pm.

 Film Society membership is available at the door if you are not already a member.
-If you have friends and neighbors you can bring along we naturally welcome new members.
-Please come along on the night or you can book your seats by clicking on the link above.
+If you have friends and neighbours you can bring along we naturally welcome new members.
+Please come along on the night.

 - $20 for an individual adult

 - $15 for a student, school age child or a concession

 Note: Membership is for the calendar year, i.e. till Dec 2021.

 The SPAT Film Society is a non-profit group which screens four films, generally each calendar year.
 As a SPAT Film Society member you will be given plenty of notice of our screening dates by email.
 In addition we always publish the screening dates on our website as well as erecting street signs in the local area.